robbie888/TryHackMe/README.md

 Here I am recording some of the CTF exercises I have been doing over the time.
 Doing these has taught me a lot and has been an enjoyable yet challenging experience.

+## Paths

+The first full path I completed was the Web Fundamentals path.
+I found this very interesting, it exposed me to a lot of tools and techniques that I'm certain will be useful in the near future :)

+Here is the link to my full course write-up: [Web Fundamentals Path](https://github.com/robbie888/OWASP_Top10/tree/master/TryHackMe)

 ## Write Ups

 My first TryHackMe CTF: Room - [Vulnversity Room Write up](https://github.com/robbie888/TryHackMe/blob/main/Vulnversity%20Room.md)